JuanNavasJN/fullstack-test/frontend/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the `/frontend` directory, you can run:

 ```bash
 $ npm run start